lovac42/anki/difference.md

 a note which has no more card.
 This allow to lose the content of the note, and let you correct the note instead to generate cards.

+## Improve rendering (1551823299)
+Anki will generate cards's content (question, answer) faster.
+It will also improve the speed at which anki will save modification of card type.